clarkWakeland/clarkwakeland.github.io/_pages/swimBio.md

 ---

 ### Intro
-*This was originally a much longer write-up, but I decided to condense it and give the full history it's own blog post.
-You can read that [here]({% link _posts/2024-06-14-complete-swim-bio.md %}).*
+*This was originally a much longer write-up, but I decided to condense it and give the full history it's own blog post, which I am currently working on.*

 My history with swimming is long and certainly wasn't perfect, but I wouldn't trade it for anything.
 The people I've met and experiences I've gained have all made me a better, more complete person.